 Supporting Enhancement in India's NDC Ambition

-TERI will support the Government with well-informed policy analysis on critical areas, especially on the development of a long-term GHG reduction strategy and the industrial decarbonisation pathway.
+TERI will support the government with well-informed policy analysis on critical areas, especially on the development of a long-term greenhouse gas reduction strategy and the industrial decarbonisation pathway.
 The programme will also involve convening different groups that can assist with building consensus around the emerging pieces of analysis and conclusions.
 These convenings would provide a place for assembling different line ministries, and international and domestic climate policy experts to enable dialogue and synthesis that takes into account the influence of different sectors on the overall objective of NDC enhancement.

-NDC Enhancement Forum:
+NDC Enhancement Forum

 While India has played a key role in furthering climate action through its ambitious targets, it is crucial for various stakeholders within the country to work towards this shared goal.
 TERI, under this activity organised different sessions to build knowledge around enhancing India's Nationally Determined Contributions.

 Under the project, different sessions have been convened to build consensus around the emerging pieces of analysis and conclusions to further enhance the country's Nationally Determined Contributions and build better collaborative pathways for efficient climate action.

 The first NDC enhancement forum meeting titled, 'Big Picture 2050: Shared Vision for India's Growth and Low-Emissions Development' was held on April 2, 2020 and saw participation from research think tanks, industry and businesses.
 Deliberations during this meeting aimed at enhancing the knowledge of stakeholders on various facets of prerequisites for a long-term strategy for India.
 This helped TERI to develop a draft guiding framework for India's Long-Term Strategy (LTS).